NunoFrRibeiro/personal-blog/DEMO.md

 ### Backend

-Web server that listens on port 8080 and parses posts written in Markdown to generate the posts
+Web server that listens on port 8080 and parses posts written in Markdown to generate date fed to the templates.

 ### Frontend